Skip to main content

 • Operate autonomously until the goal is achieved

-The key insight is that agents don't just execute pre-programmed sequences—they dynamically adjust their approach based on real-time feedback.
+[!NOTE] Agents don't execute pre-programmed sequencesβ€”they dynamically adjust their approach based on real-time feedback.

 ReAct stands for Reason + Act, a foundational pattern that transforms LLMs from passive responders into active problem-solvers.
 This approach enables agents to think through problems step-by-step while taking concrete actions.